polkadot-developers/substrate-docs/content/md/en/docs/test/set-up-a-test-network.md

     )
    ```

+3. Save your changes and close the chain specification file.

-1. Compile the node with the modified chain specification by running the following command:
+4. Compile the node with the modified chain specification by running the following command:

    ```bash
    cargo build -release
    ```

-2. Copy the new parachain collator binary into the working `bin` folder by running a command similar to the following:
+5. Copy the new parachain collator binary into the working `bin` folder by running a command similar to the following:

    ```bash:
    cp ./target/release/parachain-template-node ../bin/parachain-template-node-v0.9.30-1001